Kubvv/Mimuw_ASD/README.md

 # Mimuw_ASD
-Solutions for algorithms and data structures major tasks
+Solutions for algorithms and data structures major tasks.